arunrajora/nd013-c1-vision-starter/README.md

 * The cosine decay was used for learning rate and the learning rate was also updated.
 * Also, we increased the number of bounding boxes to 150.
 * The improvements were mostly minimal and precision mAP is still around 20%.

-#### Conclusion

-I tried even more experiments that were not documented here.
-* It was hard to push the results of CenterNet HourGlass104 512x512 model.
-* I tried various augmentations, learning rate and other hyperparameters.
-* To give a rough idea, my google cloud console shows storage transfer to around 653.85 gibibyte (or around 702GB).
-* TPU is very good for training.
-I later switched to GPU for evaluation and TPU for training.
-* I tried to use EfficientDet D7 1536x1536 model but it consumes resources so fast even for a batch size of 4 that I was getting OOM errors.
-* With better resources, more experiments can be conducted trying out various models and hyperparameters and configs.
-* Using a cloud platform is very fast and convenient.
-GPU buckets are supported by the tensorflow object detection API.
-It even pushes the results to it and tensorboard also has support for it.
-So, switching from Udacity workspace to Colab notebook (pro subscription) + GCP storage provided a great experience.
-* The three demo videos do look good but flaws can be seen in them.
-The precision mAP was around 20%.
-This can be pushed even further.